 In SEO, there are several areas which are considered the bread and butter of a campaign, whether you’re an experienced agency or a fresh-faced startup trying to optimise your own site.
-On-page optimisation, building links, putting content together, the list goes on – but one subject which isn’t mentioned all too often is managing the crawl budget of a site, and all round crawl optimisation.
+On-page optimisation, building links, putting content together, the list goes on – but one subject which isn’t mentioned all too often is managing the crawl budget of a site.
 It can sometimes just be an afterthought; something which is isn’t controllable and all gets handled by search engines.

 What is a Crawl Budget?

 A crawl budget is the number of pages that search engines like Google will crawl across your entire site during any given period of time, with it being defined as the number of URLs that search engines can and want to crawl.

 Going back to basics for a second – a search engine will send a crawler, or a spider, out to trawl through the links of sites, finding content for their gargantuan indexes.
 The most commonly referenced one would be Google’s aptly name Googlebot.

 The links included in their indexes – the ones you see in search results pages – come from internal links, external links, sitemap files and so on, while also looking at the robots.txt file and meta robots tags for rules as to what should and shouldn’t be crawled or indexed.

 Managing this is essential, as you need to provide key pages which are to be crawled and indexed.
 If you fail to control the amount of pages being crawled and indexed within a website, especially when it comes to massive e-commerce sites, it can cause trouble with regards to your overall crawl budget, the URLs that are being crawled and those which are being indexed.